 The Village and Barrio Master Plan also establishes the vision for the ideal future character and development of the two areas and sets forth the strategy or “roadmap” for achieving that vision.
 This plan has been developed in consultation with the Carlsbad community through an iterative process that began in 2013.
 It is an evolution of previous policies and guidelines for these areas, rather than an entirely new direction.

 The Village and Barrio Master Plan replaces the Carlsbad Village Master Plan and Design Manual, which was approved in 1995 and has been revised periodically since, most recently in 2017.
 In the Barrio, the new master plan also replaces General Plan land use designations, zoning designations and zoning standards.

-The new rules take effect on Aug.
-24, 2018, except for parts of the Village that are in the coastal zone.
-Those will require Coastal Commission approval, which may occur in 2019.
+Aug.
+24, 2018: Plan took effect, except for parts of the Village and Barrio that are in the Coastal Zone.

 June 13, 2019: The California Coastal Commission provided conditional approval of the portions of the master plan in the Coastal Zone at a public hearing, pending City Council's acceptance of 23 modifications recommended by commission staff.

 Summer 2019: City staff will make the modifications proposed and bring the plan back to the City Council for acceptance of the modifications.

 End of 2019: If accepted by the City Council, the plan will go one more time to the Coastal Commission to confirm the City Council's acceptance.
 After that, the plan will be approved in the Coastal Zone.
 Until then, property in the Coastal Zone remains under the Carlsbad Village Master Plan and Design Manual and other existing land use and zoning.